-In order to prepare for the practical component, a number of different sports will be looked at during the course.
-Pupils are assessed in three sports made up of at least one individual sport and one team based sport.
-Pupils with a comprehensive level of competence in a variety of sports (from the specification) tend to perform well in this part of the course.
+Pupils are assessed in three sports made up of at least one individual sport and one team-based sport.
+As a guide, pupils should be proficient in at least 2 sports and pupils with a comprehensive level of competence in a variety of sports (from the specification) tend to perform well in this part of the course.
 Sports pursued outside of school (e.g. skiing, rock climbing etc) can contribute to the overall marks as well.
 We would recommend that students choose sports that they are playing regularly in or out of school.
 It will be very important for the boys to maintain their performance levels outside of the GCSE lessons (through games activities or clubs).
 Practical assessment for GCSE will be conducted in late spring/early summer term in the Fifth Form.
 In the Divisions, the boys will all sit a mock paper based on topics covered, as well as mock practical assessments to get the boys used to the moderation procedure.